 Master's Degree Programme

-Whether your interest is in complex algorithms, machine learning, IT and cyber security, logic and semantics, pervasive computing, or something completely different within the field of computer science, this programme will allow you to specialise in areas of your choice.
+Whether your interest is in complex algorithms, AI, machine learning, cyber security, logic and semantics, HCI, or something completely different within the field of computer science, this programme will allow you to specialise in areas of your choice.
 For more information regarding research in computer science at Aarhus University, visit www.cs.au.dk/research.

 The Master's programme in Computer Science is dedicated to the highest-quality teaching in an informal learning environment.
 Our high-profile international teaching staff expect students to take an active part in the teaching, and staff-student consultation is always encouraged.
 The teaching is a mix of lectures and classes, with preparatory work in study groups.
 The Master's programme is taught in English, but classes have a mix of Danish and international students.